 Below are the local organizations that continue to provide valuable support to the market as Contributing, Supporting and Sustaining Members.
 We are pleased to recognize their contributions to the Williamstown Farmers Market and highlight their other achievements and local activities.

-Images Cinema Celebrating its 100th anniversary in 2016, Images Cinema is a nonprofit, independent movie theater presenting a wide array of films to the Berkshires year-round.
+Images Cinema Having celebrated its 100th anniversary in 2016, Images Cinema is a nonprofit, independent movie theater presenting a wide array of films to the Berkshires year-round.
 We are driven by our love of cinema and dedicated to the exploration of film as an art form and a source of entertainment.

 Adams Community Bank